goeastagent/LIFAD/README.md

 ```

 Setup each modality.
 In this example, 3 modalities of data (m1, m2, and m3) will be used.
 The code above defines name of the modality, dimension of input, dimension of hidden state, and length of time series.
-Data m has shape (#samples, length of time series, size of input dimension).
+Data m has a shape (#samples, length of time series, size of input dimension).
 ```

 m.append_data('m1', IDs_m1, m1, y_m1, seqlen_m1)